 You will paddle through mangroves to Tagbanua Lagoon and on to Hear-a-Pin-Drop Lagoon which are accessible only by sea kayak.
 You will snorkel Kayangan or Barracuda lake.
 If Kayangan is not swamped with tourists it will be Kayangan and you’ll gaze down at the extraordinarily picturesque view of the lagoon below–arguably Philippine tourism’s most photographed natural scene.
 If it’s Barracuda, you will be plunging into a lake which is a thermal, meaning the water gets warmer the further down you free dive!

 The route your guide will take you depends upon the wind: Note the prevailing wind from June to October is from the west–the habagat as it is known.
 From November to May, it is from the east–the amihan.
 With habagat you might not get around Banol Point, so you will miss the beaches of Banol and Skeleton Wreck.
 If your trip is during the amihan period, you might miss out on Siete Pecados and the bat cave.
+But fear not, our guides excel in going native and remote: you’ll discover places that no tourist goes.

 |DEPARTURE TIME||8:30 AM|